 Background and activities

 PhD candidate at the K.G.
 Jebsen Center for Genetic Epidemiology attached to My Medical Digital Twin, researcher in the Skill and Performance Development in Sports and School group, and head of the project Describing and Developing the Brazilian Jiu-Jitsu Athlete.
-Primarily researching genetic disease risk, also involved in sport and exercise science.
+Current research areas are genetic disease risk, exercise as medicine, and sports performance.
 Academic and professional background in human physiology.

 PhD in Medicine and Health Sciences, NTNU (ongoing)